amohamdy99/unix-commands/README.md

 # Uinux-commands
-Project to replicate some of widely-used Uinux commands as practice
+Project to replicate some of popular Uinux programs